nelsonlai1/dpdk-simple-web/README.md

 support IPv4/IPv6.

-Do not store tcp status information, so it can support any clients
+Doesn't store tcp connection status information, so it can support any number of concurrent clients

-HTTP request and response must be fit in one ethernet packet.
+HTTP request and response must fit in one ethernet packet

 ## 使用DPDK的简单web server